 Azerbaijan enacted a new law on April 1, 2013 that requires all foreign visitors, regardless of their length of stay, to register with the State Migration Service of Azerbaijan within three days of arrival.
 You must submit a completed registration form, a copy of the biographic page of your passport, and a copy of your visa to the State Migration Service either in person, via mail, or e-mail.
 Licensed hotels may assist their guests register, but travelers staying in personal homes, private apartments or un-licensed hotels must register themselves.
 Every individual traveler is responsible for ensuring that the registration has been done.

 A valid visa is required in order to depart Azerbaijan.
 If your visa is expired, or you have exceeded the duration of stay authorized by your visa, you must pay a fine between 300 – 400 AZN ($380 – $500) and get an exit permit.
-This is only done at the main branch of the State Migration Service of Azerbaijan listed above.
+This is only done at the main branch of the State Migration Service of Azerbaijan listed above and at the regional branch of the State Migration Service of Azerbaijan at 53 Ataturk Avenue, Baku; Tel: (994 12) 561 87 54 ; or at the State Migration Service’s office at Baku International Airport.
 You will be denied permission to depart Azerbaijan until the fine is paid and you have secured an exit permit.

 We recommend you carry at least a photocopy of your current passport and valid visa with you at all times if you do not normally carry your passport.

-If you plan on staying in Azerbaijan more than 90 days or wish to work in Azerbaijan you must apply for a residency permit and work authorization card requires an application with the State Migration Service.
+If you plan on staying in Azerbaijan more than the duration of stay indicated on your visa or wish to work in Azerbaijan you must apply for a residency permit and work authorization card requires an application with the State Migration Service.
 Part of the application process is the submission of translated copies and originals of many civil documents like birth certificates, marriage certificates, and university diplomas.
 In order to translate such documents, local notaries require an apostilled copy of any state issued civil documents like marriage certificates and birth certificates.
 Each state has its own procedures for providing an apostille, and the U.S. Embassy is unable to provide such an apostille.